usnistgov/oscal-xproc3/tutorial/sequence/Lesson03/oscal-convert_102.md

 the XProc developer understands:

-* The date, in some form (try it and see) should be written into the message
+* The date, in some form should be written into the message.
+(Try it and see.)
+The XPath function [format-date](https://www.w3.org/TR/xpath-functions-31/#func-format-date) can also be used if we want a different format: for example, `current-date() => format-date('[D] [MNn] [Y]')`.
-* The variable reference `$filename` is defined somewhere, and here will expand to a string
+* The variable reference `$filename` is defined somewhere, and here will expand to a string value due to the operation of the (attribute value) template.

-If you need to see actual curly braces, escape by doubling: `{{` for the single open and `}}` for the single close.
+If you need to see actual curly brackets, escape by doubling: `{{` for the single open and `}}` for the single close.

-Extra care must be taken with embedded XSLT and XQuery due to this feature, since their functioning will depend on correctly interpreting these within literal code.
-Yes, double escaping is sometimes necessary.
+One complication arises: because XSLT and XQuery support similar syntax, clashes can occur, since their functioning will depend on correctly interpreting the syntax within literal code.
+Yes, this means double escaping is sometimes necessary.
 (This can be tried with [a worksheet XProc](../../worksheets/NAMESPACE_worksheet.xpl).)

-Setting `expand-text` to `false` on an XProc element turns this behavior off: the braces become regular braces again.
-[The                spec also describes](https://spec.xproc.org/3.0/xproc/#expand-text-attribute) a `p:inline-expand-text` attribute that can be used in places (namely inside literal XML provided in your XProc using `p:inline`) where the regular expand-text has no effect.
-Either setting can be used inside elements already set, resulting in &ldquo;toggling&rdquo; behavior (it can be turned on and off), as any `expand-text` applies to override settings on its ancestors.
+Alternatively, setting `expand-text` to `false` on an XProc element turns this behavior off: the brackets become regular brackets again.
+[The spec also describes](https://spec.xproc.org/3.0/xproc/#expand-text-attribute) an attribute `p:inline-expand-text` that can be used in places where the regular `expand-text` would interfere with a functional requirement (namely the representation of literal XML provided in your XProc using `p:inline`).
+Either of these settings can be used inside elements already set, resulting in &ldquo;toggling&rdquo; behavior (it can be turned on and off), as any `expand-text`, by applying to descendants, overrides settings on its ancestors.

+For the most part it is enough to know that the `expand-text` setting is &ldquo;on&rdquo; (`true`) by default, but it can be turned off (`false`) – and (for handling edge cases) back on, lower down in the hierarchy.

-## Designating an input at runtime by binding input ports
+## Designating inputs

 One potential problem with the pipelines we have looked at so far is that their inputs are hard-wired.
 While this is sometimes helpful, it should also be possible to apply a pipeline to an XML document (or other input) without having to designate the document inside the pipeline itself.
 The user or calling application should be able to say &ldquo;run this pipeline, but this time with this input&rdquo;.